New Urbanist Memes for Transit-Oriented Teens: Reception

 Reception for the group has been generally positive.
 Angles from the CPJ described New Urbanist Memes for Transit-Oriented Teens as "a Facebook group to provide for the dearth of urbanist memes of the internet."
 Chicago said its "most hilarious moments happen when these streams converge, applying elbow-patched academic remove to nonexistent objects of pop-culture speculation."
 CityLab called the group "a place to get engaged with matters of profound importance to local communities."

-The student newspaper The Heights remarked that the co-founder of spin-off group Boston College Memes for Jesuit Tweens "enjoys the content posted in [the group]."
-The Montana Kaimin mentioned the group in an opinion piece for Neo-Luddism.
-The Spectrum included NUMTOT among "part of a rise in niche Facebook groups that are often light-hearted" with Cone Spotting and Dogspotting.
+Boston College student newspaper The Heights remarked that the co-founder of spin-off group Boston College Memes for Jesuit Tweens "enjoys the content posted in [the group]."
+The Montana Kaimin of the University of Montana mentioned the group in an opinion piece for Neo-Luddism.
+University at Buffalo's The Spectrum included NUMTOT among "part of a rise in niche Facebook groups that are often light-hearted" with others titled Cone Spotting and Dogspotting.
 Chicago StreetsBlog noted that "[the group] has U. of C. (University of Chicago) roots."